-The Domestic Relations Court receives the majority of its funding from the Lorain County Board of Commissioners.
-Funding is applied to youth services, operational costs, and support staff salaries and benefits for over 160 employees.
-Supervision fees are also collected from youth placed on court supervision by Judges and Magistrates.
+The Lorain County Domestic Relations Court receives funding from the Lorain County Board of Commissioners, state, federal and local grants.
+The County's General Fund provides the majority of the Court's annual budget.
+Funding is applied to youth and family services, operational costs, and support staff salaries and benefits for over 160 employees.